A critical review of recent GAIA wide binary gravity tests: Recent results reporting a preference for Newtonian models in the low acceleration regime

-It is hence obvious that the observational template used by the authors in Banik et al. (2024) can not be assumed as being error free, at the fine $\tilde{v}$ binning imposed, there has necessarily been a non-negligible blurring due to the observational noise present in the data.
-This should have been dealt with by either taking wider bins, or tighter $\sigma_{\tilde{v}}$ limits, or including MC re-sampling of the data within their inferred confidence intervals.
-None of these standard strategies were followed and Banik et al. (2024) simply ignored the unavoidable blurring of their fine $\tilde{v}$ binning strategy by the comparatively large $\sigma_{\tilde{v}}$ they carefully obtained.
-It is an easily verifiable fact that the parameter estimation method implemented by Banik et al. (2024) does not include any consideration of the errors in the data whatsoever, $\sigma_{\tilde{v}}$ values are used exclusively in defining the sample, and ignored once this first step has been completed.
+It is hence obvious that the observational template used by the authors in B24 can not be assumed as being error free, at the fine $\tilde{v}$ binning imposed, there has necessarily been a non-negligible blurring due to the observational noise present in the data.
+This should have been dealt with by either taking wider bins, tighter $\sigma_{\tilde{v}}$ limits, or including MC re-samplings of the data within their inferred confidence intervals.
+None of these standard strategies for accounting for the presence of noise in discrete binned observations-to-model comparisons (e.g. Hernandez et al. 2000) were followed, and in B24 the unavoidable blurring of their fine $\tilde{v}$ binning strategy by the comparatively large $\sigma_{\tilde{v}}$ they carefully obtained, is ignored.
+It is an easily verifiable fact that the optimal parameter estimation, and corresponding statistical significance level estimation, method implemented by B24 does not include any consideration of the errors in the data whatsoever, $\sigma_{\tilde{v}}$ values are used exclusively in defining the sample, and ignored once this first step has been completed.
 Contrary to standard practice, observational errors are not even added to the models constructed from the various parameter choices before comparing to the observational template.
 Models are compared directly to the observational template without including a blurring of the model $\tilde{v}$ values compatible with the observations being used.
 Therefore, the problem includes a non-acknowledged observational noise component.

-Once this point has been realised, it is firstly obvious that any of the four standard strategies mentioned above would lead to much more modest confidence intervals on the final inferences, such that the 19$\sigma$ confidence cited in Banik et al. (2024) for a preference of a Newtonian model over a MOND one is evidently not supported by the ($\tilde{v}$, $s_{2D}$) binning imposed in conjunction with the $\sigma_{\tilde{v}}$ values for the sample used.
-Further, it also becomes clear why an apparent preference of Newtonian gravity over MOND is obtained, for {\it Gaia} wide binaries independently confirmed to show a clear gravitational anomaly by Chae (2023a), Hernandez (2023), Chae (2023b) and Hernandez et al. (2023).